 Our .223 Wylde is an actual Law Enforcement patrol-rifle.
 For that reason, we decided that the quality and reliability of Rock River Arms would be optimal.
-A departmental policy dictating that officers' AR-15's be chambered in .223 Remington, required a small side-step from our original direction; which was to build a 5.56 NATO rifle.
+A departmental policy dictating that Patrolmen's AR-15's be chambered in .223 Remington, required a small side-step from our original direction; which was to build a 5.56 NATO rifle.
 The solution then was a relatively obscure caliber, known as ".223 Wylde" ...

 At the muzzle is a compenstator with integrated saw-tooth design.
 This is used to break through barriers such as windows, or to thrust upon impeding personnel as you enter a room.
-To fascilitate transitions between the shooters strong-side and support-side while using cover, we attached a Magpul MOE verticle fore-grip also.
+To fascilitate transitions between the shooters strong-side and support-side while using cover, we attached a Magpul MOE verticle fore-grip as well.
 Optics are by Sig Sauer, and work in conjuction with one another.
-They're a Romeo 5x red-dot sight, and a Juliet 4 (4x24mm) magnifier.
-A police officer needs to respond when they hear the call; so the Romeo 5x has a built-in sensor which activates the red-dot the moment it detects motion.
-Just pick it up & shoot!
+They're a Romeo 5x red-dot sight and a Juliet 4 (4x24mm) magnifier.
+We chose the Romeo 5x because Police Officers need to respond when they hear the call, and in some cases without warning.
+So in addition to the auto-off feature, Sig Sauer's Romeo 5x comes equipped with a motion-sensor that activates your red-dot the moment it detects movement.

-This is the BMRCo Wylde Patrol-Rifle.
+This is the BMRCo: Wylde Patrol-Rifle.